 Used at intersection, vehicles can stop in a shorter-distance, reducing the likeihood of a crash and reducing impact speeds should one occur.

 OmniGrip HF is resistant to road contaminants including oil, petrol and de-icing salts.
 It has excellent adhesion to asphalt and concrete surfaces so it can be used on all sealed roads and driveways.

-OmniGrip HF is compliant with the most-stringent Australian road agency specifications, such as the Victorian Department of Transport’s Specification 430.
+OmniGrip HF is compliant with the most-stringent Australian road agency specifications, such Queensland’s MRTS111 and Victoria’s Department of Transport’s Specification 430.

 On site NATA accredited skid-resistance testing of calcined-bauxite OmniGrip HF sites on arterial roads in Melbourne, have retained their skid-resistance well past their expected life of 7-10 years.
 This is supported by retention of their surface texture when measured using ARRB’s iSSAVe automated laser data collection equipment.

 You may see contractors claiming APAS Certification for their HFST.
 APAS is the Australian Paint Approval Scheme.
 APAS does not accredit paints for compliance with Australian High Friction Surface Specifications (see list of APAS Specifications).